-Gene Hackman delights movie fans with very rare public sighting
+Rare new photo of retired actor Gene Hackman, 92, delights movie fans

-Gene Hackman, who is 92, delights movie fans with very rare public sighting
+Gene Hackman, 92, delights movie fans with very rare new photo

 ‘So nice to see a photo of him after so long!’ one fan replied